nichoth/atrecipes/src/_posts/lex.md

 ## The Build Script

-If you have an app named `my-application.app`, you can use the `rsync` command to copy your custom lexicons into the `lexicons/` folder too.
+You can use the `rsync` command to copy your custom lexicons into the `lexicons/` folder.

 `lexicons/` is the default folder name created by `lex` after you install, and it is committed to git.
 It is used by `lex build`